 Periodontal disease has practically become a national pastime.
 Some estimates place more than 85% of the U.S. population over the age of 30 with this disease.
 Periodontal disease comprises a broad range of problems from gingivitis, a simple inflammation of the gums, to full periodontitis, which involves loss of bone around the teeth.
 Periodontal disease has consequences beyond the mouth, recent science has found a link between heart disease, stroke, and diabetes with periodontal disease.
 Read Dr. Breiner’s article on Periodontal Disease.
+Learn more about the far reaching effect of Periodonatal Disease in Whole-Body Dentistry.

 There is ample evidence to suggest that bacteria cause periodontal disease.
 At Whole-Body Dentistry, we take a sample of the fluid around the pockets of the teeth and analyze it under a microscope to detect for various strains of bacteria.
 If periodontal disease is found, there are many treatment options available ranging from traditional medical options to more all-natural choices.
 Fluid from the pockets surrounding the affected teeth can be cultured and analyzed for a specific strain of bacteria to select the most effective course of antibiotics for treatment.
 Recently small chips have been developed which can be inserted into a periodontal pocket.
 These chips slowly release small amounts of antibiotic as the chip resorbs.
 Also, controlling the level of bacteria by brushing and flossing may be of benefit.